sdondley/ClimateChangeChat/raku/Cool-Raku.md

 nice touch makes the subroutine more intuitive to use because a Sequence's index number starts at '0', not '1'.
 So to get the first element, we pass in a value of "1" which we gets reduced to "0" for us.
-If we didn't subtract one, passing in a "5" would actually return the 6th prime number.
+If we didn't subtract one, passing in a "5" would actually return the 6th prime number, which is confusing.

 You can imagine that in between the parentheses is every prime number that can exist from 0 to infinity (but that hasn't actually been calculated and so uses